sevenwestmedia/project-watchtower/docs/build.md

 The complete default configuration is located in `project-watchtower/lib/config/config`

-See the [config documentation](./config.md) for an overview of the default project structure.
+See the [config documentation](./config.md) for an overview of the default project structure and configuration details.

 ## Running